 - Just their classmates during class time

 - The whole school, during school, and/or

-- Whole school community and extended family
+- The whole school community and extended family.

 - Skills Assessment – students invest a significant amount of time and themselves in their projects.
 They deserve to have the opportunity to verbally share their experience and to receive constructive and effective feedback about their projects.
 If the goal of students projects is for them to develop skills needed to science or engineering, then that is what they should be assessed on.
 Their goal should NOT be to have perfect results – that just compels students to copy projects off the internet or let their grownups take the lead.